nibarius/learning-frida/docs/_posts/2020-08-17-cybertruckchallange19.markdown

 * By looking at the return pointer it's possible to see who called the function in question and filter out all uninteresting calls to an imported function.
 * `this.context.sp` contains the stack pointer which is useful when having to look at data, like local variables, stored on the stack

+## Update 2020-08-22
+While writing this post I realized that it's possible to attach to individual instructions as well instead of attaching to functions.
+With this new knowledge I've taken on the third challenge one more time which I have written about in a [new post][next-post].

 [Full code is available on GitHub][my-code]

 [cybertruck]: https://github.com/nowsecure/cybertruckchallenge19
 [jadx]: https://github.com/skylot/jadx
 [ghidra]: https://github.com/NationalSecurityAgency/ghidra
 [my-code]:https://github.com/nibarius/learning-frida/blob/master/src/cybertruck19/cyber.js
+[next-post]: {{ site.baseurl }}{% post_url 2020-08-17-cybertruckchallange19 %}